anima-research/connectome-ts/docs/connectome-ts-reqs.md

 2. Changing a state
 3. Adding or deleting scopes
 4. Adding, updating, or deleting streams (communication contexts)
+5. Adding, removing, or updating agents (for multi-agent systems)

-5. Removing a facet: suppresses rendering of a facet (and its children) without destroying history.
+6. Removing a facet: suppresses rendering of a facet (and its children) without destroying history.
 Two modes:
    - 'hide': For attention management - facet still exists, state changes still apply, but no rendering (including transitions)
    - 'delete': For error correction - facet is effectively gone, state changes are silently ignored